Printed Circuit Board # 5

 This printed circuit board component and the resulting battery eliminator are intended for experienced persons.
 The completed unit and associated components produce potentially dangerous voltages.

 A three page column in the 2021 Spring AWA Journal reviews this item’s capabilities.
-The story is at the bottom of the AWA Journal page here.
+The story is extracted into a PDF from the AWA Journal pages here.

 The UBE printed circuit board (PCB) measures 6 ¼ by 6 ¾ inches with a maximum height of 2 ¾ inches.
 Three PCB-mounted transformers along with rectifier and regulator circuitry develop the “A”, “B” and “C” supply voltages.
 The transformers can be configured for either 120 or 240 VAC operation by installing the appropriate on-board jumpers.
 As an option, the builder can use off-board chassis mounted transformers if desired.
 AC mains wiring, fusing and switching are left as an exercise to the builder.

 Each supply is isolated electrically from the others as well as chassis ground, to allow maximum flexibility in connecting to a wide array of vintage radio sets.
 Each supply is also protected against momentary short circuits to its negative rail.
 However, care must be taken to prevent voltage-to-voltage shorts.

 Another important feature of the AWA UBE PCB is the ability to customize the power supply to fit individual needs.
 The UBE has a number of “B” and “C” output voltages in multiples of +22.5 and -4.5 volts.
 However, some early radios required only +90 volts plate and 1.25 V filament supplies.
 For such cases the “C” supply components can be left off, and the “A” and “B” transformers downsized to reduce cost and weight.
 A simple resistor change in the “B” regulator can be made to lower the +180 V to +90 volts.
 The rest of the “B” output components associated with the +135 V and lower output voltages can be left off of the board.